mtlynch/mtlynch.io/content/retrospectives/2022/04/index.md

 If you assigned a freelancer tasks A, B, and C, it would be odd if they abruptly stopped working on task A when it was 80% complete and then started working on task B instead.
 It would be even more bizarre if they stopped midway through task B to start task C.

 With an agency, it's easy to end up in a situation where several tasks are only 80% complete.
 Maybe Alice at the agency only has 10 hours free this month, so she gets 80% through task A. Bob starts next, but he doesn't want to pick up Alice's project midway through, so he starts task B and gets 30% through it.
-Before you know it, you've spent $39,577 and you can't use any of the work because it's all only 80-90% finished.
+Before you know it, you've spent $39,577, and you can't use any of the work because it's all only 80-90% finished.

 In the book _Getting Things Done_, David Allen describes unfinished tasks as "open loops."
-The more open loops you have, the worse your focus, because each one occupies a bit of real estate in your mind.
-A freelancer will generally have only a couple open loops with you at once, whereas a design agency can have 5-10x as many, and they drag on for longer because people can get scheduled off the project for months and come back later.
+The more open loops you have, the worse your focus because each one occupies a bit of real estate in your mind.
+A freelancer will generally have only a couple of open loops with you at once, whereas a design agency can have 5-10x as many, and they drag on for longer.

 Open loops are also worse value for your money.
 Suppose you need to complete six tasks over the course of six months.
-If you're hiring an individual, they'd deliver about one task per month.
+If you hired an individual, they'd deliver about one task per month.
 If you pay them at the end of each month, by the time you've paid, you're already enjoying the benefit of the work.
-With an agency, they might assign those six tasks to six people who only spend 1/6th of their time on your project, so at month five, you've spent 80% of the money and enjoyed 0% of the benefit.
+With an agency, they might assign those six tasks to six people who only spend 1/6th of their time on your project.
+At month five, you've spent 80% of the money and enjoyed 0% of the benefit.

 ### Start hourly, then switch to retainer

 The agency I'm working with offers both hourly and retainer plans.
-With hourly, I can buy a block of 30 hours up front, and then the agency work with them until they've consumed those hours.
+With hourly, I can buy a block of 30 hours up front, and then the agency works with me until they've consumed those hours.
 With a retainer plan, I commit to a certain number of hours every month, with a minimum of 40.
 It's a 20% discount from the hourly rate, but unused hours don't roll over, and I have to give 28 days' notice to cancel.

 What I didn't realize is that hourly clients can end up starved for resources for months.
 I started working with the agency in October, and the work was great for two months and then took a massive nosedive in December.